We stand for integrity, truthfulness and full compliance with the law

-We may disclose information to third parties about your accounts or transactions you perform; (1) where it is necessary to complete transactions that a customer requested; (2) in order to verify the existence and condition of an account for a third party, such as credit reporting agency or merchant; (3) in order to comply with government authorities or court orders; or (4) if the customer gives us written authorization.
+We may disclose information to third parties about your accounts or transactions you perform; (1) where it is necessary to complete transactions that a client requested; (2) in order to verify the existence and condition of an account for a third party, such as credit reporting agency or merchant; (3) in order to comply with government authorities or court orders; or (4) if the client gives us written authorization.

 Confidentiality and Security

 Each department of ConnectOne Bank maintains strict policies and procedures regarding client information and data protection in specific operations.
 Employee access to client information is restricted to information necessary to perform his/her individual job function in the normal course of business.
 Each employee shares in the responsibility for preserving the confidentiality of client and corporate information.
 You must become familiar with the policies and procedures in your department.
 If you are unclear on a particular policy or procedure, please consult your supervisor immediately.

 We maintain physical, electronic and procedural safeguards that comply with federal standards to guard our clients' non-public personal information.
 There are company-wide policies on data security relating to mainframe (database) access and personal computer use.
 In all forms of access to client information, whether in person, telephone, ATM's, the Internet, etc., there are strict procedures in place to ensure that a client's identity is verified prior to providing any information, whether through personal passwords, or other form of identifying information.

 Confidential and/or sensitive information collected by ConnectOne Bank must not be used or disclosed for any reason other than the intended purpose and must be protected from misuse, including misuse that could result in identity theft.
 Using the Company's confidential information for personal profit or advantage or disclosing confidential information to unauthorized persons (including company employees as well as non-employees) is strictly prohibited.